sage-wright/busco/README.md

 **!!!** Don't use "odb9" datasets with BUSCOv4.
 If you need to reproduce previous analyses, use BUSCOv3 (https://gitlab.com/ezlab/busco/-/tags/3.0.2)

+Note: Use Augustus version 3.2.3, as we noticed that with Augustus version 3.3 there is a problem with the etraining step for some genomes.

 Note: For v4.0.2 and before, when running auto-lineage, the initial results for eukaryotes were incomplete.
 This was deliberate, as these initial results are used merely to determine whether the genome scores highest against the bacteria, archaea or eukaryota datasets.
 If the eukaryota dataset was selected, BUSCO then attempts to place the input